WangJJ406/DAAH/_posts/2024-05-10-Clustering and Classifying Images.md

 Subsequently, I organized the same image set into predefined folders by species for a controlled test.
 This setup allows Orange to independently scan and analyze each folder, comparing its findings with the pre-assigned classifications.

+###Classifying Breed

+The machine is not doing well in classfiying breeds because it considers color more than breeds.

 ### Confusion Matrix and Testing Accuracy

 *Confusion Matrix*